Sarassswaty/Brain-Games-Sarassswaty/README.md

-# This my project based on Hexlet "Brain-games" and includes:
+# This is my project based on Hexlet "Brain-games" and includes:
 <ul>
  <li>brain-even</li>
  <li>brain-calc</li>